Hello and welcome!

 I started writing for an online magazine focusing on the San Francisco Bay Area African American community in 2007.
 I joined the Meetup, San Jose Writers, in 2012, and have been the Organizer since 2014.
 We are a group of eclectic writers offering fellowship, support and tips on all forms of writing.

 In 2015, I signed a contract with Red Adept Publishing.
 My debut novel, Blaming the Wind, was published in 2016, followed by Everything She Lost in in 2018.
 Both novels explore friendship, marriage, parenting, mental illness, and redemption.
-I am currently working on my third novel about a young couple trying to put their lives back together after the husband’s incarceration.
-Thing become more complicated when a ten-year-old girl is kidnapped, and the husband becomes a suspect.
-Since I love stories that break your heart but leave you smiling at the end, that’s exactly what I write: made-up stories about almost-real people, in a diverse world.
+My third novel is currently under contract.
+It follows a young couple trying to put their lives back together after the husband’s incarceration.
+Things become more complicated when a ten-year-old girl is kidnapped, and the husband becomes a suspect.

 When I’m not writing or working, I’m enjoying time spent with my husband, three wonderful sons, and a great daughter.
 On my blog, I write about faith, family, and writing.